devgianlu/PYX-Reloaded/README.md

 Selecting the cards from the original PYX is also included, with Material checkboxes to make life complete!!

 ![][screen6]

+A view of the blank Cardcast screen. #dope

 ![][screen4]

 Before we add a Cardcast to your game, we want to make sure it's the exact one you want, by the author you chose.